zzz0906/LeetCode/2021_May/Readme.md

 ## Binary Tree Level Order Traversal

 102\.
 I have done it before.
 We can use a queue to record the level order.

+## Find and Replace Pattern

+Given a list of strings words and a string pattern, return a list of words[i] that match pattern.
+You may return the answer in any order.

+A word matches the pattern if there exists a permutation of letters p so that after replacing every letter x in the pattern with p(x), we get the desired word.

+Recall that a permutation of letters is a bijection from letters to letters: every letter maps to another letter, and no two letters map to the same letter.

+we can count all the position shall be the same.
+I also have done this question before?

+Nope, let me do it.

+Yes, we shall count the same character's position.
+We need to keep each position's same character's position is same.
+Also, if there two characters is the same but do not cotain in this same position list, we shall return false (e.g., ccc and baa); even all same position is correct but for c cc there are same characters but without same position list.

+Overall AC!